lumix-labs/ship-fast/docs/n8n-integration.md

-# N8n Integration for Demo Request Form
+# N8n Integration for Form Handling

-This document explains how to set up the n8n workflow for handling demo requests and whitepaper downloads from the LegacyBoost website.
+This document explains how to set up the n8n workflow for handling demo requests and newsletter subscriptions from the Ship Fast website.

 ## Setup Instructions